eeivnkr/ICSE26_LLM-for-BA/README.md

-# Artifact of FSE 2025 Submission
+# Artifact of ICSE 2026 Submission

-Artifact of FSE 2025 Submission: Boosting Binary Analysis with RAG-Augmented Large Language Models
+Artifact of ICSE 2026 Submission: Boosting Binary Analysis with RAG-Augmented Large Language Models

 This artifact repo consists of the following two parts.
 For each part, please refer to the detailed README file under each folder: